Photo: Photo by Daderot, March 6, 2012

 Clayton Tour: Gilded, Not Golden

 Tour the best-preserved Gilded Age home in Pittsburgh — 93% of Clayton's furnishings are original to the Frick family, including furniture, artwork, and personal effects.
-The mansion where Henry and Adelaide Frick raised their children, and where their six-year-old daughter Martha died in 1891, is now operated by the Frick Pittsburgh complex in Point Breeze.
-Tour guides cover the family's history including the tragedies that shadowed their time in the house.
+Henry and Adelaide Frick raised their children here, and their daughter Martha, who died in the summer of 1891 at age five, had her room kept exactly as she left it for the rest of the family's time in the house.
+Tour guides cover the family's history including the tragedies that shadowed their time at Clayton.

 Duration: